Cox processes driven by transformed Gaussian processes on linear networks -- A review and new contributions: Point processes and some of their characteristics

 For every $u\in L$, we let $X_u$ be the point process which follows the reduced Palm distribution of $X$ at $u$, that is,

-for any non-negative measurable function $h$ defined on $\mathcal N\times S$ (equipped with the product $\sigma$-algebra of $\mathcal F$ and $\mathcal B$).
+for any non-negative measurable function $h$ defined on $\mathcal N\times L$ (equipped with the product $\sigma$-algebra of $\mathcal F$ and $\mathcal B$).
 Intuitively, $X_u$ follows the distribution of $X\setminus\{u\}$ conditioned on that $u\in X$ \citep[see e.g.][Appendix C]{MW04}.
 If $\rho(u)=0$, $X_u$ may follow an arbitrary distribution.
 If $X$ is a Poisson process with intensity function $\rho$, then $X$ and $X_u$ are identically distributed whenever $\rho(u)>0$.

 Let $X_1$ denote the Poisson process with intensity 1.
-Suppose $S\in\{\mathbb S^k,L\}$ and the distribution of $X$ is absolutely continuous with respect the distribution of $X_1$ (this makes sense since $S$ is bounded and hence $X$ is finite).
+Suppose the distribution of $X$ is absolutely continuous with respect the distribution of $X_1$.
 Let $f$ be the density of (the distribution of) $X$ with respect to (the distribution of) $X_1$.
 If $\rho(u)>0$, then $X_u$ has a density $f_u$ with respect to $X_1$ such that